 Heat Injury and Illness Prevention in Outdoor and Indoor Work Settings Rulemaking

-OSHA is happy to announce that the Heat Injury and Illness Prevention in Outdoor and Indoor Work Settings proposed rule has been published in the Federal Register and is now available for viewing at https://federalregister.gov/d/2024-14824.
+OSHA’s Heat Injury and Illness Prevention in Outdoor and Indoor Work Settings proposed rule was published in the Federal Register on August 30, 2024, and is available for viewing at https://federalregister.gov/d/2024-14824.

 Additional information on OSHA's rulemaking process and how stakeholders can participate is available at https://www.osha.gov/laws-regs/rulemakingprocess.